Skip to main content

 Script for the Senior HelpLine

 Hello, my name is [name].
 I live in [county and ZIP code].
-I am calling for help with [meals, rides, home care, Medicare, caregiver help, or another need].
+I am calling for help with [meals, rides, home care, Medicare, caregiver help, senior center, or another need].
 Can you tell me which local Area Agency on Aging or Care Coordination Unit should handle this?

 Script for meals or transportation